 Here’s a peek at how we transformed our dark kitchen into a bright room with fun farmhouse kitchen decor and a barn door pantry everyone loves!

 I will start by saying we have a rather small kitchen so lightening it up was so important to make it seem larger.
-It is funny how just changing the wall color from dark beige to white itself was HUGE…then we went from there (and are always adding little things here and there when I happen upon something that makes me smile).
+It is funny how just changing the wall color from dark beige to white itself was HUGE.
+Then we went from there.
+We hope you love our new country charm of a room.

 If you’re on a budget but want to change your kitchen here are my suggestions: